List of spouses of Vietnamese leaders: Spouses of the General Secretary of the Communist Party of Vietnam

+Spouses of the Presidents of Vietnam

 There have been 12 (Note: Not including the two first ladies of South Vietnam) people holding this title since 1969.
-(Note: Hồ Chí Minh, the first president (1945-1969), was a bachelor during his presidency.) the current spouse of the president since October 2024 is Nguyễn Thị Minh Nguyệt, the wife of incumbent President Lương Cường.
+(Note: Hồ Chí Minh, the first president (1945-1969), was a bachelor during his presidency.)
+The current spouse of the president since April 2026 is Ngô Phương Ly, the wife of incumbent President Tô Lâm.

-Role and duties

 The role of the president's spouse is not an official position, and so they are not given a salary or official duties.
 Nonetheless, the spouse usually participates in humanitarian and charitable work, and accompanies the president in state visits and entertaining foreign leaders.